wmcbrine/tivoremote/README.txt

 Zoom -- Also known as "Aspect" or "Window" on pre-Premiere remotes; they
         all use the same code.

-Aspect -- This displays a menu that lets you send discrete codes to
+Aspt. -- This displays a menu that lets you send discrete codes to
          select each mode.
 It's the only way to access the TiVo's hidden stretch mode, and it's useful in HME apps that do video streaming, but don't act on the Zoom IRCODE.

 CC -- Closed-caption menu; now uses discrete commands for this purpose
       instead of the Info-Down-etc. sequence used in older versions.

+Vid. -- A menu of options to change the output video mode.
+Note that
+        these actually change the options set in Settings > Video > Video Output Format.
+They may or may not change the current video mode!
+Also, the list of codes has not been updated to include 1080p modes.
+Use with caution.

+Mcr. -- A menu of macros (multi-code sequences).
+"Clock" sends
-Clock -- Sends Select-Play-Select-9-Select, to toggle the on-screen clock.
+        Select-Play-Select-9-Select, to toggle the on-screen clock.
+        "SPS30" sends Select-Play-Select-3-0-Select, to change the
+        behavior of the Advance/Skip button between the default mode and 30-second skip.
+These should be used during playback of a recording, not LiveTV.

 Skip -- Also known as "Advance" and "the button with an arrow pointing
         to a line".
 This is your 30-second skip/slip or catch-up button,